A curated selection of recommended resources for learning and playing tunes.

 - Book – Gary Coover: 75 Irish Session Tunes for Anglo Concertina (Rollston Press).
 One of a series of Anglo concertina tune books by this author.
 Available as a printed book a e-book.

-- Book – Slow & Easy: 50 Irish Tunes by Mason and Weed – Book comes with 50 downloadable tracks (2 albums) of tunes played well and slowly on fiddle and DADGAD guitar.
-The included albums (or tracks) may be purchased as digital downloads: Slow & Easy Vol 1; Slow & Easy Volume 2.
+- Book & Audio – John Weed and Stuart Mason: Slow & Easy: 50 Irish Tunes – Sheet music with chords for 50 popular Irish tunes.
+The book purchase includes digital downloads of all 50 tunes tunes played slowly and clearly on fiddle with DADGAD guitar.
+(The included audio is also available for purchase as separate downloadable albums: Slow & Easy Vol 1; Slow & Easy Volume 2.)

 - Book & Audio – Matt & Shannon Heaton: In Harmony This collection of popular Irish session tunes is subtitled: “Tune Cookbook for Irish Melody Players and Backers.
 Recordings, Notation & Encouragement.”
 The book, a downloadable PDF file, contains sheet music (with chords) for 63 tunes, and insights for players.
 Accompanying this are 63 audio tracks of the tunes, played beautifully but slowly on flute with backing guitar.
 The audio files have the flute and guitar panned hard to the left and right, so you can isolate the part that you want to study.